 You should still call 911 even if no one inside your vehicle is badly hurt following the truck accident.
 Getting police officers at the scene of the accident is crucial so ask the dispatcher to send them your way.

-Get Information from the Truck Driver
+Get Information from the Driver of the Semi-Truck or Tractor Trailer

-If you are in good enough condition to move around, you should go to the truck driver and request their information.
+If you are in good enough condition to move around, you should go to the semi-truck driver and request their information.
 Initiate the conversation and ask for their name, address, phone number, and insurance information.
 Since they are likely working for a trucking company, you should also ask for the name of their employer.

 This is also a good opportunity to take a picture of the truck.
 Make sure the truck’s license number is in full view when you snap the picture so it will be easier to track down.